Sindhis, an ethnic group native to Pakistan, express their love of leafy greens with this

 1/4 cup (60 mL) chopped cilantro

-In small pan, bring 2 cups (500 mL) water and channa dal to boil on medium-high heat.
-Reduce heat to medium-low and simmer 40 to 45 minutes, or until falling apart.
+In small pan, heat 2 cups (500 mL) water and channa dal on high.
+When water comes to boil, reduce heat to medium-low.
+Simmer 40 minutes, or until falling apart.

-Meanwhile, in small food processor, purée garlic, jalapeño and ginger with 1/4 cup (60 mL) water.
-Set aside.
+Meanwhile, in mini food processor, purée garlic, jalapeño and ginger with 1/4 cup (60 mL) water.

 In large pan, heat oil on medium until shimmery.
 Stir in cumin seeds 10 seconds, or until they pop.
 (Do not brown.)
 Add onion, carrot and 1 tsp (5 mL) salt.
 Cook, stirring often, 5 minutes, or until golden.
 Stir in chili flakes, coriander and turmeric.
-Stir in garlic purée.
-Cook, stirring, 1 to 2 minutes, until liquid evaporates.
+Stir in garlic mixture.
+Cook, stirring often, 1 to 2 minutes, until liquid evaporates.
 Add tomatoes.
 Cook, stirring often, 4 to 5 minutes, until mixture thickens and oil separates out at edges.
-Add channa dal and its liquid, potato, 1 tsp (5 mL) salt, methi and spinach.
+Add channa dal (with cooking liquid), potato, 1 tsp (5 mL) salt, methi and spinach.
 Cook, stirring occasionally, 1 to 2 minutes, until greens wilt.
 Add remaining 1 cup (500 mL) water.
-When liquid comes to boil, cover, reduce heat to low and simmer 30 minutes, or until potato is tender.
+When water comes to boil, cover and reduce heat to low.
+Simmer 30 minutes, or until potato is tender.

 Remove from heat.
 Stir in cilantro.
 Adjust salt.

 Makes 4 cups (1 L).

 - If you are not a vegan, add a cooling dollop of yogurt before serving.